-Secondary Level Arts
+Secondary Level Creative Subjects

 Students in S1 to S3 all have music two lessons per week.
 These lessons include active music-making, listening and responding, and composition and improvisation.
 The goal is to learn about a wide range of musical styles and contexts through personal experience.
 Students have the opportunity to learn new hands-on skills and participate in group music-making.